Bridging Loans in Scotland

 💬 Can I use bridging to buy land or commercial property?

-KEY FEATURES OF BRIDGING FINANCE
+KEY FEATURES OF BRIDGING FINANCE IN SCOTLAND

 • Loan Size: Loan amounts typically range from £25,000 to several million pounds, depending on the property's value and the lender's criteria.